 The operation of the pool is ultimately managed by the Derbyshire Health and Wellbeing Board represented by members from each of the partners.
-The Fund operates as a Section 75 pooled budget and total agreed contributions to the pool are £103.917m (2019-20, £101.476m).
-Derbyshire County Council's contribution towards the pool is £44.227m, which represents 42.56% of the total contributions (2019-20, £43.209m, 42.58%).
+The Fund operates as a Section 75 pooled budget and total agreed contributions to the pool are £103.917m.
+Derbyshire County Council's contribution towards the pool is £44.227m (42.56%).